Agreements, alerts etc

 MIS-INFORMATION

-Firstly, if you answer a question and realise that you are wrong, you should immediately correct the explantion (and call the Director) even when it is not your turn.
-If you become Declarer and you think your partner has given an incorrect explanation then you must speak up (and call the Director).
-If you become the Defenders and your partner has given an incorrect explanation then you must not say anything until the end of play, and then you must speak up (and call the Director).
+Firstly, if you answer a question and later in the auction realise that you are wrong, you should call the Director at the end of the auction (Law 20F4a).
+If your side becomes Declarer and you think your partner has given an incorrect explanation then you must speak up and call the Director at the end of the auction (Law 20F5bii).
+If you become the Defenders and your partner has given an incorrect explanation then you must not say anything until the end of play, and then you must call the Director (Law 20F5bii).

 The Director has the power to change the result if necessary.